TypeRocket/docs/v5/cookies.md

 - `MONTH_IN_SECONDS`
 - `YEAR_IN_SECONDS`

-*Note: Cookies must be set before any headers are sent.
-This is before anything is printed to the screen.*
+! **Note**: Cookies must be set before any headers are sent.
+This is before anything is printed to the screen.

 ## Get a Cookie